Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 18-April-2022**
 <h3 align='center'>Presentation of all the topics</h3>
-Today I gave presentation to all my mates in which i had covered all the topic that i have learnt during training like LMS, Mentor-Mentee, erpnext and all the basic topics of education domain like student applicant, programs, courses, instructor, workflow, notifications.
+Today I gave presentation to all my mates in which i had covered all the topic that i have learnt during training like LMS, Mentor-Mentee, ErpGuru and all the basic topics of education domain like student applicant, programs, courses, instructor, workflow, notifications.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 19-April-2022**
 <h3 align='center'>Understanding the Workflow</h3>
 Today I am understanding the concept of Workflow.
-With workflows we can rewrite how a particular process/workflow is approved in ERPNext.Once a Workflow is created, you can take actions on it via Workflow Actions.
+With workflows we can rewrite how a particular process/workflow is approved in ErpGuru.Once a Workflow is created, you can take actions on it via Workflow Actions.
 Workflow Actions is a single place to manage all the pending actions you can take on Workflows.
 Workflow Actions will send email notifications only if the 'Send Email Alert' checkbox is ticked in the Workflow that you've created.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->